area9innovation/fast/mini/readme.md

 Mini takes commands in line format, using a stack to pass arguments where required:

 	<name> <val> define		- define a top-level name
+	<file> readfile			- read the contents of the given file
-	<string> import			- read the contents of the given file, and run that
+	<file> import			- read the contents of the given file, and eval each line

 	1						- push an int on the stack
 	3.141					- push a double on the stack